Tom's Guide Verdict

 When it comes to premium TV technologies, one in particular stands out, thanks to its precision lighting and superslim design: OLED.
-And the LG C9 OLED ($1,796 for the 55-inch model, $2,796 for the 65-inch model) has been on our radar for months as LG has given us glimpses and bits of information.
+And the LG C9 OLED ($2,199 for the 65-inch model, $4,499 for the larger 77-inch) has been on our radar for months as LG has given us glimpses and bits of information.
 Now, we've finally gotten the C9 OLED into our lab for testing, and everything we'd suspected was true: The LG C9 OLED offers an unparalleled blend of superb media performance, rich features and forward-looking technologies.
 It's the best TV we've seen, and our top pick as the best TV overall.

 LG C9 OLED (OLED65C9PUA) Specs